Last updated on January 26th, 2023 at 05:18 pm

 For those with dependents, find out if there are educational benefits.
 This is key.
 In some places, most expat students attend international schools (essentially private schools) to ensure the same level (or in some cases better) of education as at home.
 Some of these schools can run upwards of $25,000 USD a year depending on institution, location, the student’s academic level and reputation.
 If you are receiving tuition assistance, make sure it works with your budget needs.

-However, if you anticipate that you will need to hire house help such as maid, cook or driver, plan for that to come out of your budget.
+However, if you anticipate that you will need to hire domestic help such as maid, cook or driver, plan for that to come out of your budget.

 What’s the Pay Schedule?